fejesd/lwnoodle/README.md

 * Arbitrary number of clients can connect
 * A client can listen for arbitrary number of nodes / properties*
 * All methods / properties can have optionally a description (manual), which can be queried by the clients.
+* Symbolic links can be created within the tree
 * Typescript support

 ## Protocol